influxdata/docs-v2/content/telegraf/v1/data_formats/output/splunkmetric.md

 ## Overrides
 You can override the default values for the HEC token you are using by adding additional tags to the config file.

-The following aspects of the token can be overriden with tags:
+The following aspects of the token can be overridden with tags:
 * index
 * source